dead-claudia/proposal-positive-modulo/README.md

 There's also other issues and glitches people have run into with a dividend-dependent modulo being the default, like in [this StackOverflow question about an issue in C](https://stackoverflow.com/questions/14997165/fastest-way-to-get-a-positive-modulo-in-c-c) where they wanted to allow wraparound on an array where the index might be negative *and* less than `-array.length`.
 The usual workaround is to do `(a % b + b) % b`.

+Here's a couple other examples I know right off the top of my head:

+- `list[value % list.length]` will return `undefined` if `value` is negative, which is almost certainly not what the user intended.
+- If you want to iterate forward, you can just do `index = (index + 1) % limit` and wrap around fairly easily.
+If you do this in reverse with `index = (index - 1) % limit`, the index will go negative, and you probably weren't intending for that to happen.
+    - This happens quite frequently with circular buffers, where you typically loop from `start` to `(start - 1) mod list.length`, or in reverse from `start` to `(start + 1) mod list.length`, where after each loop you do either `index = (index + 1) mod list.length` or `index = (index - 1) mod list.length`.
+- Most mathematical operations are defined in terms of Euclidean modulus, making this the operator of choice for related mathematical computation.

 ## Proposal

 Now, imagine if we had a `x %% y` that was like `x % y`, but instead of returning the sign of `x`, always returned a positive number.
 Let's look at those again, but swap in the new operators: